fruux/ec2dns/README.md

 ## Installation

-* Create a composer.json file with your favourite text editor and paste the following content (or update your existing composer.json accordingly, if you already use this approach for something else).
+* Create the file `~/bin/composer.json` with your favourite text editor and paste the following content (or update your existing composer.json accordingly, if you already use this approach for something else).

 ```
 {